 Biotechnology is a rapidly expanding field of biology that uses a growing set of techniques to derive valuable products from organisms and their cells.
 Biotechnology is already commonly used to identify potential suspects or exonerate persons wrongly accused of crimes, determine paternity, diagnose diseases, make high-yield pest-resistant crops, and treat genetic ailments.
 Educators should recognize the importance of introducing students to biotechnology so that they may better understand the molecular basis of heredity and critically evaluate the benefits and risks of this technology.

 Assessment:

-Assessments for this course include tests, quizzes, homework, laboratory reports, and projects.
+Assessments for this course include tests, quizzes, homework, formal laboratory reports, and projects.
+A science fair project is required, but students are not required to participate in the fair.